dynatrace-ace-services/itsm-integration-with-slo/template_monaco/README.md

 `env.sh` setup the variables
 - mz_name with the name of the namespace (for example "mz - name")
 - slo_prefix=<mzName without space and special character or - or  space, only [AZaz09_] (for example "mz_name")
-- adjust the slo and metric events parameter (optionnal)
+- adjust the slo and metric events parameters (optionnal)

 `deploy` run for each MZ application centric